raspberrypilearning/sensing-science/lesson-8/lesson.md

 #Investigating stopping distances of cars

-In this lesson you will measure your reaction time and use it to investigate the effects of distractions on your driving
+In this lesson, you will measure your reaction time and use it to investigate the effects of distractions on your driving

 ##Learning objectives